Simple totally disconnected locally compact groups separated by finiteness properties: Finiteness properties

+The if-implication of part (2) in the base cases $n = 1$ and $n = 2$ of compact generation and compact presentability follows from the definition of the fundamental group of a graph of groups.
+For compactly presented groups the properties $\fin_n$ and $\FP_n$ over $\Z$ are equivalent, so the if-implication for $n > 2$ follows from part (1).

+For the other implication recall that a group $G$ splitting as a finite graph of groups can be described by iteratively taking amalgamated free products and HNN extensions.
+Iterating \cref{prop: amalgam compactly generated} (resp. \cref{prop: amalgam compactly presented}) shows that all vertex groups are compactly generated (resp. compactly presented) if $G$ is.
+For $n > 2$ the only-if-implication follows again from part (1). \end{proof}

-We begin by showing part (2) for the cases $n=1$ and $n=2$.
-The case for higher $n$ follows by part (1), as for compactly presented groups the properties $\fin_n$ and $\FP_n$ over $\Z$ are equivalent. \begin{enumerate} \item[(2)] Suppose that $M$ is transitive and $N$ has $n < \infty$ orbits.
-Then by \cite{smith}*{Lemma 22}, the quotient graph $\factorltext{\tree}{G}$ is a star graph with $n$ edges and $G$ can be written as an iterated amalgamated free product.
-More specifically, it has the point stabilizers as factors and the edge stabilizers as amalgamated subgroups.
-As the amalgamated subgroups are compact by assumption, they are compactly presented.
-Iterating \cref{prop: amalgam compactly generated} (resp. \cref{prop: amalgam compactly presented}) shows that all point stabilizers are compactly generated (resp. compactly presented) if $G$ is.
-By \cref{thm: M N and point stabilizer} the groups $M$ and $N$ are compactly generated (resp. compactly presented) if $G$ is. \item [(1)] Since $M$ and $N$ are closed and all point stabilizers are compact, the Smith group $G=\universal(M,N)$ is a tdlc group.
-Again, $G$ can be identified as a fundamental group of a finite graph of groups.
-The theorem now follows from \cref{thm: M N and point stabilizer} and \cref{thm: graph of groups fin tdlc}. \end{enumerate} \end{proof}
+\begin{proof}[Proof of \cref{main thm: smith finite}] By the assumption on the orbits of $M$ and $N$, it follows from \cite{smith}*{Lemma 22} that the quotient graph $\factorltext{\tree}{G}$ is a finite star graph.
+Hence, $G$ can be written as an iterated amalgamated free product with point stabilizers as factors and edge stabilizers as amalgamated subgroups.
+As the edge stabilizers are compact by assumption, they are of type $\fin_{\infty}$ and of type $\FP_{\infty}$.
+By \cref{main thm: finiteness properties of graph of groups}, $G$ is of type $\fin_n$ (resp. of type $\FP_n$ over $\Z$) if and only if each point stabilizer is of type $\fin_n$ (resp. of type $\FP_n$ over $\Z$).
+The statement now follows from \cref{thm: M N and point stabilizer}. \end{proof}